-Massive explosions of energy happening thousands of light-years from Earth may have left traces in our planet’s biology and geology, such as tree rings, according to new research by CU Boulder geoscientist Robert Brakenridge.
+Massive explosions of energy happening thousands of light-years from Earth, known as supernovas, may have left traces in our planet’s biology and geology, such as tree rings, according to new research by CU Boulder geoscientist Robert Brakenridge.

 In the span of just a few months, a single one of these eruptions can release as much energy as the sun will during its entire lifetime.
 They’re also bright — really bright.
 Brakenridge, a senior research associate at the Institute of Arctic and Alpine Research (INSTAAR) said: